Useful online resources for location shoots

 OSMAND+

-OSMAND+ Excellent alternative to Google maps, based upon OpenStreetMap, using open source software, that does not give up your location to a foreign corporation in a foreign jurisdiction.
-Free, open source, with no hidden nasties.
-Maps download locally and updated monthly.
+OSMAND+ is an excellent alternative to Google maps, based upon OpenStreetMap.
+It is using open source software, that does not give up your location to a foreign corporation in a foreign jurisdiction.
+Free, open source, with no hidden nasties its maps download locally and updated monthly.
 Which means it works even when you don’t have a live internet connection.
 It also integrates nicely with your device’s GPS/GLONASS/Beidou sensors:-

 It’s also easy to take a screengrab to use to illustrate an article or send to other members of your team.
 This one was for my recent photo-jaunts to the stork nests at Knepp, and the nearby Kings Mill, smock windmill, Shipley in West Sussex..